fubar2/pcapGrok/README.md

 optional arguments:
+  -h, --help            show this help message and exit -a, --append          Append multiple input files before processing as
+                        PcapVis previously did.
+New default is to batch process each input pcap file separately.
-  -h, --help            show this help message and exit -i [PCAPS [PCAPS ...]], --pcaps [PCAPS [PCAPS ...]]
+  -i [PCAPS [PCAPS ...]], --pcaps [PCAPS [PCAPS ...]]
-                        Mandatory space delimited list of capture files to be analyzed - wildcards work too - e.g. -i Y*.pcap -o OUT, --out OUT     Each topology will be drawn and saved using this filename stub.
-Use (e.g.) .pdf or .png extension to specify the image type.
-PDF is best for large graphs -g GRAPHVIZ, --graphviz GRAPHVIZ
+                        Mandatory space delimited list of capture files to be analyzed - wildcards work too - e.g. -i Y*.pcap -p PICTURES, --pictures PICTURES
+                        Image filename stub for all images - layers and protocols are prepended to make file names.
+Use (e.g.)
+                        .pdf or .png extension to specify the image type.
+PDF is best for large graphs
+  -o OUTPATH, --outpath OUTPATH
+                        All outputs will be written to the supplied path.
+                        Default (if none supplied) is current working directory
+  -g GRAPHVIZ, --graphviz GRAPHVIZ
                         Graph will be exported for downstream applications to the specified file (dot format)